-F. Medication Administration Policies
+J. Medication Administration Policies

 NLG's medication administration policies are overseen by our School Nurses.
-All medicine will be kept in a locked secure cabinet and labeled with the student's name, the name of the drug, and the directions for its administration.
-The school will dispose of or return to the parents any unused or expired medication.
-A separate refrigerator will be kept in the nurse's office for medications in need of refrigeration.
+All medicine will be kept in a double locked secure cabinet and labeled with the student's name, the name of the drug, and the directions for its administration.
+The school will return any unused or expired medication directly to a parent/guardian.
+A separate refrigerator, which shall be locked, will be kept in the nurse's office for medications in need of refrigeration.
 These policies are in accordance with and follow all regulations set by the Massachusetts General Laws related to Medication Administration in School (MGL C71 S54B: Administration of medications in school settings; regulations Section 54B).

-- 1. Prescription and Over the Counter Medications Administered on a Regular Schedule: In order for NLG to administer a doctor prescribed medication or over the counter medication to a student, we require that the prescribing physician complete and submit a signed medication order form.
-We also require a signed parental consent in order to administer all medications.
-The physicians form specifies the dosage and timing of administration and a start and end date.
+- 1. Prescription and Over the Counter Medications Administered on a Regular Schedule: In order for NLG to administer a doctor prescribed medication or over the counter medication to a student, we require that the prescribing physician complete and submit a signed medication order form annually.
+We also require a signed parental consent annually in order to administer all medications.
+The physicians form specifies the dosage, timing of administration, a start and end date as well as any additional information that may be needed for safe medication administration.
 NLG will not start or stop any medication administration without this signed authorization.
 It is important to note that over the counter supplements are not able to be administered in the school setting due to the lack of dosage information and indications for children at this time.
 If your child takes a supplement, they must be administered at home, outside of school hours.
-If there are any changes made to the original orders, new orders are required.
-All medication orders will be renewed annually. - 2.
-As Needed Non-Prescription Medications: Will be administered only if there is a signed Authorization by the parent/guardian on file.
-When non-prescription medication is administered, it will be recorded in the student's communication book that goes home with the student. - 3.
+If there are any changes made to the original orders, new orders from the physician are required.
+All medication orders will be renewed annually at the start of each school year. - 2.
+As Needed Non-Prescription Medications: We will administer only if there is a signed Authorization by the parent/guardian within the SNAP parent portal or on paper file.
+When non-prescription medication is administered, it will be recorded in the student's communication book that goes home with the student or by phone call/email depending on the situation requiring medication administration. - 3.
 Antipsychotic Medications: In order for NLG to administer anti-psychotic medication to a child, we require that the prescribing physician complete and submit a signed medication order form.
 This form specifies the dosage and timing of administration and a start and end date.
 NLG will not start anti-psychotic medication without this signed authorization.
 The prescribing physician will submit a written report to NLG detailing the necessity for the medication, staff monitoring requirements, potential side effects that may or may not require medical attention and the next scheduled clinical meeting or series of meetings with the student.
 No antipsychotic prescription shall be administered for a period longer than is medically necessary and students on antipsychotic medication must be carefully monitored by a physician.
-Staff members caring for a child on anti-psychotic medication will be educated on the nature of the medication as well as potential side effects.
-If the student refuses to take the prescribed medication, the parents will be notified using the emergency information card.
+Staff members caring for a child on anti-psychotic medication will be educated on the nature of the medication as well as potential side effects so it is imperative that nursing is notified directly by a parent/guardian when medications are started, stopped or changed.
+If the student refuses to take the prescribed medication, the parents will be notified.
 In the event that the parents cannot be notified, the prescribing physician or the primary care physician will be notified.

-The first dose of medication/first treatment (medication or treatment) that has not been initially administered in another setting should not be administered in the school setting.
+The first dose of medication/first treatment (medication or treatment) that has not been initially administered in another setting cannot be administered in the school setting.